TABLEAU-STYLE

 As always, keep me posted about how you're coming along with your practice.
 Leave me your thoughts and your comments, and by all means send me your questions so we can answer them in our next Q&A video.

-If you'd like to get started with Lenormand, then download my free Lenormand Starter Guide through the link in the description box.
-I also have other Free Guides you can download.
-And also have a look at my Master Guides and in-depth learning resources.
+If you'd like to get started with Lenormand, then explore my Free Guides.
+And also have a look at the Master Guides and in-depth learning resources.
 I offer one of the few comprehensive Program for mastering Lenormand, so be sure to check it out.

 If you like this video, please hit the like button.
 Be sure to subscribe and hit the bell button, and share it with your Lenormand friends.